 The eatery is bathed in natural light from the huge windows, giving diners a picture postcard view over the white dunes of Trigg Beach.
 We had a window table and I have to admit I was very distracted by the ocean, and it took me a while to focus on the menu and place an order!

-Five senses coffee, one of my favourites, is the blend of choice at Island Market.
+Five senses coffee, one of my favourites, is the blend of choice here.

 The brekkie menu has all your brunch favourites with a Levantine-inspired twist.
 Think Israeli smashed avocado, Persian omelette, Blended strawberry and banana bowl with chia coconut pudding and much more.